Principality of Polotsk: Striving for independence

 In 1001 Izyaslav was succeeded by his son, Bryachislav of Polotsk.
 Under his rule, Polotsk attempted to distance itself from Kiev.
 Tensions were exacerbated by the fact that, under the East Slavic house law, since Izyaslav predeceased his father and never reigned in Kiev, his descendants from the House of Polotsk forfeited their dynastic rights to the Kievan throne.
 In 1020 Bryachislav sacked Novgorod but then lost it to his uncle, Yaroslav the Wise, and had to give up some of his other possessions.

 For two following centuries, the Principality of Polotsk was controlled by descendants of Izyaslav.
-All other lands of Kievan Rus' were under control of princes who were descendants of Yaroslav the Wise.
+All other lands of Kievan Rus' were under the control of princes who were descendants of Yaroslav the Wise.

 The golden age of medieval Polotsk is associated with the rule of Bryachislav's son, Vseslav (1044–1101).
-He profited from the civil wars in Kiev in order to assert his own independence and run the affairs of the principality separately.
+He profited from the civil wars in Kiev in order to assert his independence and run the affairs of the principality separately.
 During this time Polotsk became a centre of trade serving as a transit location between other lands of Kievan Rus' and Scandinavia.
 It also asserted its independent status balancing between Kiev, Novgorod, and the Varangians.
 Contemporary Norse sagas described the town as the most heavily fortified in all of Kievan Rus'.
 Most of the time, descendants of Izyaslav ruled the Principality of Polotsk independently of the Grand Prince of the Rus', only formally recognizing the power of the Rurikides.
 After the late 10th century, Polotsk was also successful in colonizing the lands of its western neighbours, the ancestors of today's Latvians and Lithuanians.
 In the early 13th century, Teutonic knights seized power over the former from the hands of Polotsk, but the historical ties with the latter proved much stronger and lasted for 700 more years, although the leading role in this “marriage” soon shifted to the other side.
-The last pagans of Europe, brave and skillful warriors, Lithuanians initially served Polotsk as auxiliary troops in its wars with the Teutonic knights and other East Slavic principalities; but from 1183 they refused obedience to the metropoly and established their own state.
+The last pagans of Europe, brave and skilful warriors, Lithuanians initially served Polotsk as auxiliary troops in its wars with the Teutonic knights and other East Slavic principalities; but from 1183 they refused obedience to the metropoly and established their state.

-The Cathedral of Saint Sophia in Polotsk – built by Vseslav between 1044 and 1066 – was a symbol of the independent-mindedness of Polotsk, rivaling churches of the same name in Novgorod and Kiev and referring to the original Hagia Sophia in Constantinople (and thus to claims of imperial prestige, authority, and sovereignty).
+The Cathedral of Saint Sophia in Polotsk – built by Vseslav between 1044 and 1066 – was a symbol of the independent-mindedness of Polotsk, rivalling churches of the same name in Novgorod and Kiev and referring to the original Hagia Sophia in Constantinople (and thus to claims of imperial prestige, authority, and sovereignty).